dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 In practice, use of hybrid digital signatures relies on standards where applicable.
-This is particularly relevant in the cases where use of FIPS (Federal Information Processing Standard) approved software modules is required.
+This is particularly relevant in the cases where use of FIPS (Federal Information Processing Standard) approved software modules is required, but applies equally to any guidance or policy direction that specifies that at least one component algorithm of the hybrid has past some certification type while not specifying requirements on the other component.
 NIST provides the following guidance (emphasis added),

 > Assume that in a \[hybrid\] signature, *one signature is generated
 > with a NIST-approved signature scheme as specified in FIPS 186, while